NikhilMukraj/spiking-neural-networks/README.md

 - Refactor fitting to use spike trains with neurotransmission
 - $\tau_m$ and $C_m$ fitting
 - Spike train should evenly divide timing of spikes throughout for consistency sake, less randomness should ensure more accuracy
+- Fitting should include neurotransmission again
 - Refactor fitting to subtract -70 mV (or n) when generating Hodgkin Huxley summary
 - Maybe refactor so fitting only takes into account the presynaptic neuron

+- **Neurotransmitter approximation refactor for ligand gated channels**, use receptor kinetics and neurotransmitter kinetics traits

 - Use Rayon to thread lattice calculations (remove storing dv and is_spiking in hashmap and place it in the struct)
   - Inputs should be calculated in parallel